 Your data usage on SoundCloud is a product of the quality of the audio files that you listen to (higher quality means more data used) and how much time you spend listening to songs.
 Most songs on SoundCloud are decent-quality MP3s that are around 3.5 minutes long, so they take about 5 megabytes to stream.

 Just a heads-up that some of the services we’re reviewing here have affiliate partnerships with us, so we may earn a commission if you visit one of them and buy something.
 You can read more about how this works at https://techboomers.com/how-to-support-techboomers.

 As an example, if we assume that you have a 10-gigabyte-per-month data cap, if you used the Internet solely for streaming songs from SoundCloud, you could listen to about 1,000 songs per month, or 33 songs per day.

 What is data usage, and why should I care about it?

 “Data usage” refers to the amount of digital content (in terms of computer memory) that you transfer back and forth between the Internet and your computers or mobile devices.
 It is usually measured on a per-month basis, and the company that supplies your Internet connection may impose a limit on your monthly data usage.
 If you exceed this limit, your Internet service provider may charge you extra money on your next Internet bill, or even temporarily slow down your Internet speed.

 How does SoundCloud’s data use compare to other services?

 The good news is that audio files take up much less computer memory than video files.
-This means that you won’t be using nearly as much data as you would with a service like Netflix, Hulu, Amazon Instant Video, or YouTube.
+This means that you won’t be using nearly as much data as you would with a service like Netflix, Hulu, Amazon Prime Video, or YouTube.